Austin0422/ReverseReversi/README.md

 # ReverseReversi
-An imperfect project about Reverse Reversi.
+Reverse Reversi in CS102A course project.